 Intruders sometimes cut the phone line of a home before entering as a way to disable the security system.
 This is why it's essential that your security system be able to use Wi-Fi as well as a cellular backup.
-This is known as cellular alarm monitoring or a cellular security system.
+This advanced version of home security monitoring is known as cellular alarm monitoring or a cellular security system.

 These alternative communication paths mean that your security system continues to protect your home should a burglar somehow manage to disable your phone line.
 Additionally, if you no longer need the landline, you can cancel it altogether, saving you money.

 The main advantage of a monitored system is that the burden of protection isn’t up to you.
 Professional alarm monitoring guarantees 24/7 protection of your home and family.

 Alarm monitoring enables us to immediately dispatch police, firefighters, and ambulances in an emergency.
 Plus, you can save up to 15% on your homeowners insurance.

 We called all of the largest national security companies and asked their salespeople about their standard pricing.

 Here’s how the prices compare:

 As you can see, there is some variation in prices among companies, but they’re all in the same ballpark.
 The exception is one price that’s much lower than the others: SimpliSafe.